-Initial stage outcomes of the OurSPACE NSW program Changing trajectories for children and young people in out-of-home care in NSW
+Outcomes of the OurSPACE NSW program

+Changing trajectories for children and young people in out-of-home care in NSW

+2018 - 2022

+Australian Childhood Foundation

+Australian Childhood Foundation PO Box 3335, Richmond VIC 3121

+Phone: 1300 381 581

+Email: info@childhood.org.au

+childhood.org.au

-Australian Childhood Foundation PO BOX 3335, Richmond VIC 3121 // 1300 381 581 // info@childhood.org.au // www.childhood.org.au Report first published, March 2021.
-Copyright © Australian Childhood Foundation, 2021 Suggested Citation: Tucci, J., Buratti, S and Mitchell, J. (March 2021).
-Initial stage outcomes of the OurSPACE NSW program: Changing trajectories for children and young people in out-of-home care in NSW.
+Report first published, October 2022.
+Copyright © Australian Childhood Foundation, 2022

+Suggested Citation: Tucci, J., Buratti, S and Mitchell, J. (October 2022).
+Three year outcomes of the OurSPACE NSW program: Changing trajectories for children and young people in out-of-home care in NSW.
 Australian Childhood Foundation, Melbourne.

-1. Introduction OurSPACE is a new program in the NSW landscape.
-It was funded in October 2019 and started receiving referrals in December 2019.
+1. Introduction OurSPACE was originally funded in October 2018 and began receiving referrals in December 2018.
 It is a specialist trauma therapeutic service that works to specifically achieve stability with some of the most vulnerable children and young people in state care.
 It recognises that placement stability and relationship permanence are the most significant factors that lead to positive developmental, education and health outcomes for children and young people in care.
-This report provides a summary of the outcomes achieved so far for children and young people who have been referred to it.
+This report provides a summary of the outcomes achieved in the first three years of operations for children and young people who have been referred to it.
 It also offers an analysis of the impact that the program has had in relation to the child protection and out of home care system in NSW.
 1.1 What is the OurSPACE Program?